ashfordneil/password-hash-util/README.md

 # password-hash-util
 A password hashing command-line utility written in rust.

 This is just a simple command-line wrapper around a password hashing library written in rust.
 Quite simply, you type your password and it spits out a hash for you.
-Currently it just does bcrypt, but I'm planning to change that soon.